How to Save Money on a Wedding Venue

 Photo © Friern Manor Country House Hotel | See their Bridebook profile

-The only difference is, you condense everything that would happen during 8 – 10 hours of a traditional wedding into 4 – 6 hours.
+The only difference is that you condense everything that would happen during 8 – 10 hours of a traditional wedding into 4 – 6 hours.
 So, you’re also likely to cut the expensive wedding breakfast and go straight to the evening buffet.

 To put this into perspective, Friern Manor Country House Hotel in Essex provides a traditional wedding package starting at £7,995, while the cost of a twilight wedding package starts at £3,500.
 This is a massive saving, while still ensuring you get the wedding and venue of your dreams.